 What Is Leadership Coaching?

 “Executive coach” and “leadership coaching” are not always synonymous.

-Leadership coaching is considered by some as part of the larger umbrella of “executive” training.
-Executive coaching focuses more on decision making and team guidance while leadership coaching focuses more on:
+Some consider leadership coaching as part of the larger umbrella of “executive” training.
+Executive coaching focuses more on decision making and team guidance, while leadership coaching focuses more on:

 – Developing stronger emotional intelligence (EQ)

 – Understanding how to “inspire” followers and create more engaged team members

 – Building superb, impactful communication skills

 – Fostering elevated self-awareness

 It takes many circumstances to become an executive at a company.
 Still, it takes a special talent to be fully mine the absolute best from those following and being a truly respected leader.
 A leadership coach will help you learn how you show up authentically as a leader, address difficult situations, create clear expectations, more effectively delegate and from an insecure, self-centered commander.

 So, you’re probably wondering, when do you need executive coaching, and when do you need leadership coaching?